ChicagoBoss/ChicagoBoss/CODING_STANDARDS.md

 # Contributing to Chicago Boss
-Zachary Kessin
-Dec 30 2013

-If you would like to contribute to Chicago Boss or the related projects including boss_db, tiny_pq and so on then we welcome your contributions.
+If you would like to contribute to Chicago Boss or the related projects including boss_db, tiny_pq and so on, then we welcome your contributions.
 However in order to keep our code quality as high as we can we ask that everyone read this guide before sending pull requests.
 (And if you don't get it perfect we won't bite your head